 - While traveling, avoid all raw foods and ice; drink only from sealed bottled products and use bottled water for tooth brushing

 In addition, there is a vaccine available against rotavirus that has reduced this infection in children.
 Also, there is a vaccine available against cholera-causing bacteria (Vibrio), but it is not widely available.
-Research is ongoing; in 2013 a clinical trial of a Norovirus vaccine was done with some success.
+Research is ongoing; a clinical trial of a Norovirus vaccine was done with some success.
 It is likely in the near future commercial vaccines against some causes will be available.

 Viewers share their comments